Wind & Weather

-Year round, Martha's Vineyard is one of the most frequently windy locations on the planet!
-Data from the proposed Cape Wind offshore windfarm has proven our location to be one of the most valuable wind resources in the USA!
+Martha's Vineyard is one of the most frequently windy locations on the planet!
+Data proven our location to be one of the most valuable wind resources in the USA!
 Frequently windy days and 360 degrees of flat water perfection is the what makes this region one of the best kiteboarding locations in the world.
-In October 2011, Martha's Vineyard was the venue for the World Speed Sailing Competition, where the best kiters in the world competed to break the world speed record!
+Martha's Vineyard is the venue for the annual World Speed Sailing Competition, where the best kiters in the world compete to break the world speed record!
 The wind blows year-round though the best time to visit is May thru October.
-Generally Spring sees a good mix of NE and SW winds, though any direction is possible.
+Generally, Spring sees a good mix of NE and SW winds, though any direction is possible.
 In the summer, the predominate wind direction is from the SW, which is our "trade wind".
 These thermal winds typically blow all day long and are accompanied by sunny skies and warm temps.
 Fall can be the best time of year to visit!
 The crowds have gone home, the water is still warm, and the wind can be relentless!
 The fall season is very dynamic for weather.
 September & October winds typically blow from the West, and veer NE with the approaching weather systems.
 This is the time of year the locals get excited as everyday can be non-stop action!

 The Steamship Authority ferry system offers frequent service to & from Woods Hole & New Bedford.

 The Island Queen passenger ferry operates between Falmouth & Oak Bluffs.

 The Patriot Boat operates passenger & freight service between Falmouth & Oak Bluffs.